FilmBiopsy-Official/filmbiopsy-official.github.io/_posts/2021-11-19-kurupp-crossed-40-crores-from-domestic.md

   - Kurup Domestic Gross
   - Kurup Domestic Collection
   - Kurup Blockbuster
 description: Kurup directed by Srinath Rajendran is continuing its good run at Domestic Boxoffice.
-The movie has crossed a collection of 40 Croes in Domestic Box Office.
+The movie has crossed a collection of 40 Crores in Domestic Box Office.
 ---
 ![Kurup poster 6](/assets/images/post-images/kurupp/6.jpeg)